Novacrack® – feedstock recycling of mixed plastics waste

 - Carbon benefits from diversion of plastics from landfill / RDF and by reducing dependence on the use of crude oil in plastics manufacture.

-The IP comprises an international patent portfolio with other filings anticipated in associated technology areas.
+This comprises an international patent portfolio, both granted and pending, with filings anticipated in associated technology areas.

 Simon Clarke, IP Development Manager, UMIP, Core Technology Facility, 48 Grafton Street, Manchester M13 9NT : Simon.Clarke@umip.com: Tel: +44 (0) 161 306 8510